brooksbenson/eloquent-js/chapter3/chapter3-notes.md

 ## Scope

-Every binding has a scope.
-The scope of a binding is the parts of a program where that binding is visible.

-Bindings that are defined as parameters or inside of functions are visible only to that function and are called *local*.
+Scope refers to the bindings that are visible at any point in a program.
+Bindings that are defined as parameters or within a function body cannot be accessed by code outside of the function, so function expressions are said to create their own *scope*.

 ### Block scope

-Bindings defined with let and const inside a block are visible only within that block.
+Bindings defined with let and const within a set of curly braces can only be accessed from within those curly braces.
+This is called *block scoping*.

 ## The Call Stack

 The call stack is how control moves through functions in a program.
 It is how a computer remembers the context that a function was called in, so that it can return to that point in the program after the function has finished executing.

 The call stack has a cap on how large it can grow.
 When the stack grows too large, or the cap has been exceeded, then the program will fail.

 ## Closures

-A closure is a function enclosed by another function.
-The enclosed function has access to the local bindings created by the enclosing function.
-If the enclosed function is returned by the enclosing function, the enclosed function still has access to the enclosing functions local bindings.
-If the enclosed function references those local bindings in its body, those values will still be valid for use.
+A closure is a pattern where a function returned by another function remembers the scope of the function that returned it, thus allowing it to access those values in its body.

 ## Recursion